 How to Find the Zero Point / Starting Point?

-Calibration of Internal Adjustment
+Calibration of the Internal Adjustment

-Q2 / JX / JE
+Q / Q2 / Q Air / J / JX / JE

 1Zpresso Classic Internal Adjustment Dial

-Calibration of Top Adjustment
+Calibration of the Top Adjustment

 JX-Pro / JE-Plus